Notice-Green-GISD Board calls for Nov. Prop A election

 Requirements to advance

-• The student must score at or above the target percentile on the EOY (end of the year) Norms for NWEA/MAP Growth Assessment in both reading and math.
+• The student must score at or above the target placement scale score on the End-of-Year (EOY) i-Ready Diagnostic in both reading and mathematics, as determined by Garland ISD in alignment with the TEKS.

 Grades 1-8